Reopening and coronavirus FAQs

-1. How do I get in touch if I have an urgent query?
+How do I get in touch if I have an urgent query?

-Our Supporter Services call centre is available for urgent calls, with a reduced team, so please bear with us.
 We're working hard to keep our website up to date so please do use it to keep informed.
 If your query can't wait, please call us on 0344 800 1895 or email email@example.com and we'll do our very best to help you.

-2. Which places are you opening first?
+Which places are open?

 How are you cleaning your places?

 We have implemented enhanced cleaning regimes in line with government guidance.

 Are your play areas open?